drferdous/VisualSickness/README.md

 # Visual Sickness

 <div class="script-details">
-  <h2><strong>Description</strong></h2>
-  <p> Our web application, built using PHP, Javascript, HTML, and CSS, is made for researchers to use around the world as an aid in data collection for cybersickness studies.
-It allows researchers to easily create studies and sessions in a collaborative environment with other researchers.
-In these sessions, users can administer text and visual SSQs and all quiz results are stored in the database using MySQL.
-Additionally, the site can export quiz data for further analysis </p>
   <h2>Purpose</h2>
-  <p> This project was developed by the VR lab at The College of New Jersey.
+  <p> This project was developed by the VR lab at The College of New Jersey using PHP, JavaScript, HTML, CSS, and MySQL.
 The goal of this project is twofold: </p>
   <ol>
     <li> To compare the effectiveness of a visual cybersickness questionnaire with a standard text-based cybersickness questionnaire.</li>
      <li> To provide the VR research community with a system to organize all the cybersickness data they collect.
 This collection of anonymized data can be used to detect trends or train machine learning models.</li>